johnnyneverwalked/loveletterio/README.md

 Browser-based implementation of the popular Loveletter card game.
 Created with jquery, node, socket.io and express.

-Simply download and use npm install, npm run to start the server.
+Simply download and use npm install, npm start to start the server.
 The server runs at port 1234.
 In the browser just enter a name, create a room or join a friend's room and start playing right away!
 No account needed

 I did not use the original card images for obvious copyright reasons.